tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 lines of inquiry that may be valuable for better understanding Tendermint's performance issues.

 As a note: We should avoid quickly adding many microbenchmarks or package level benchmarks.
-These are prone to being worse than useless as they can obscure what _should_ be
-focused on: performance of the system from the perspective of a user.
+These are prone to being worse than useless as they can obscure what _should_ be focused on: performance of the system from the perspective of a user.
 We should, instead, tune performance with an eye towards actions user needs.
+These users comprise both operators of Tendermint chains and the people generating transactions for Tendermint chains.
+Both of these sets of users are largely aligned in wanting an end-to-end system that operates quickly and efficiently.

 REQUEST: The list below may be incomplete, if there are additional sections that are often cited as creating poor performance, please comment so that they may be included.